Schlieplab/dvstar/README.md

 ## Installation

+### Installing KMC3
+__Note that KMC3 needs to be installed separately, and both executables `kmc` and `kmc_tools` are required to be in the current working directory, or in your path.__ [`kmc` and `kmc_tools are available on their github releases page of the KMC github](https://github.com/refresh-bio/KMC/releases).

 ### Container solution / apptainer (previously singularity)

 We provide an [apptainer container](https://apptainer.org/).
-The definition file `vlmc-from-kmers.def` needs to be modified to use the correct path to kmc, see the fifth and sixth line, specifically
+After downloading the `vlmc-from-kmers.sif` `vlmc-from-kmers.def`, the definition file `vlmc-from-kmers.def` needs to be modified to use the correct path to kmc, see the fifth and sixth line, specifically
 ```shell script
     ../kmc/KMC3.linux/kmc /kmc/kmc